VeraLiconaResearchGroup/OCSANA-Plus/docs/source/_build/html/_sources/fc.rst.txt

 FC Results
 -----------------------------

-After the OCSANA run has completed, the results will be displayed in the OCSANA tabe of the Cytoscape Results Panel (right panel).
+After the OCSANA run has completed, the results will be displayed in the FC subpanel of the Cytoscape Results Panel (right panel).